seanjackson6325/Doubly-Linked-List-in-C/README.md

 # Doubly-Linked-List-in-C
-An efficient doubly linked list structure for C/C++
+An efficient doubly linked list structure for C/C++.
+Features include:
+- Efficient adding and removing
+- The ability to traverse from the head or tail of the list
+- Iterator structure that can be used for efficient traversing (and adding and removing in constant time complexity).

 ## Data types: